Bad Breath: Sign of Illness?

 Go nose-to-nose with your sleeping cat and give her a loving sniff.
 If it's not sweet kitty breath that you know and love, but a stench that makes you wince, something may not be right.
 Just as the eyes may be windows into the soul, a kitty's breath may hint to her health.

-"A healthy cat's breath should not be offensive," says Eric Davis, DVM, a fellow of the Academy of Veterinary Dentistry and director of the Dental Referral Service at Cornell University's College of Veterinary Medicine.
+"A healthy cat's breath should not be offensive," says Eric Davis, DVM, a fellow of the Academy of Veterinary Dentistry and former director of the Dental Referral Service at Cornell University's College of Veterinary Medicine.

 Many Different Causes